Want to purchase a dirt bike but don’t know what you’re looking for?

 Should I get an Old or a New Bike?

-If you’re on a tight budget, you can still find some amazing used bikes at a great price.
-I suggest taking a look at different motor communities and even asking around at your local mechanic.
+If you’re on a tight budget, you can still find some fantastic used bikes at a great price.
+I suggest checking out different motor communities and even asking around at your local mechanic.

-It’s a good idea to test out the bike yourself before you decide to purchase it.
-Especially with online resellers, it’s best to do some thorough research and testing before you wire the payment.
+It’s a good idea to test the bike yourself before purchasing it.
+Especially with online resellers, it’s best to do thorough research and testing before you wire the payment.

-If you have a really tight budget, I suggest you purchase a new but step down from the latest model.
-Not only will it be unused and new, but you’ll be able to save up some money as it’s not the latest version.
+If you have a tight budget, I suggest you purchase a new one but step down from the latest model.
+Not only will it be unused and new, but you’ll also be able to save some money as it’s not the newest version.

-By investing in a brand new bike, you’re saving yourself additional repair costs that may be needed if you purchase a used model.
+Investing in a brand-new bike saves you additional repair costs that may be needed if you purchase a used model.

 In the end, it depends on your preferences and requirements.